byphani/movierecsystem/README.md

 # movierecsystem
 A content based movie recommendation system I made.
-This is just the skeleton of the project..
-The real fun begins when I deploy this on heroku :)
+This is just the skeleton of the project.
+I'm yet to deploy this on heroku.

 This type of content based recommendation systems are quite simple to understand and implement.